 The Butte Countywide Homeless Continuum of Care Veteran Committee is a partnership of City, County, State, Federal, and Non-Profit agencies that work together and pool their resources to help reduce veteran homelessness as well as help veterans who are at risk of becoming homeless.
 Through cooperative partnerships, we as an advocacy body, can help mitigate many risk factors that lead as well as contribute to homelessness.
 We do this, because as a body dedicated to reducing homelessness, improving our local communities begins with giving a hand to the individuals that served their nation.
 Serving those that has selflessly served us is our mission.

-Chair: John Zepeda
+Vice Chair: John Zepeda